leonardoventurini/meteor-devtools-evolved/README.md

 ### Minimongo

 You don't know what data belongs to where?
-You can rapidly search for anything in your Minimongo data and easily visualize the documents with our blazing fast custom-made Object Tree renderer.
+You can rapidly search for anything in your Minimongo data and easily visualize the documents with our blazing fast custom-made Object Treerinator.

 ---